vloup/keycloak-wsfed/README.md

 parameters for clients as described in the
 [Keycloak documentation for SAML clients](https://www.keycloak.org/docs/latest/server_admin/index.html#saml-clients).

-The following set of options are protocol specific: The option **Send JWT instead of SAML** determines if a JWT token or SAML is used.
-If a JWT token is used, the option **Include x5t in header** is available.
-If a SAML token is used, the **SAML Assertion Token Format** option allows the use of `SAML 1.1` or `SAML 2.0` tokens.
+The following set of options are protocol specific: the **SAML Assertion Token Format** option allows the use of `SAML 1.1` or `SAML 2.0` tokens.
 The **Front Channel Logout** option determines if the logout requires a browser redirect to the client (for `true`) or if the server performs a background invocation (for`false`).
+The **Encrypt Assertions** option allows the SAML Assertion to be encrypted with the client's public key.

 The last set of options concern the URIs of the client.
 The values **Root URL**, **Valid Redirect URIs** and **Base URL** are the same as those described in the